 An essential indicator in assessing any Framework’s effectiveness is Document Object Management (DOM).
-The DOM arranges the HTML and XML documents in the shape of a tree, as we have already explained.
+The DOM arranges the HTML and XML documents in the shape of a tree.

-Because Angular apps use their mechanism, every time a single update is made, the entire tree structure is refreshed.
+Because Angular apps use a real DOM, every time a single update is made, the entire tree structure is refreshed.
 This slows down the procedure.

 React offers more flexibility than Angular provides.
 Only other Frameworks may use Angular components, and the corresponding codes must be placed within an HTML application.
 Apps that need near real-time changes to be seen are hampered by this rigidity.

 The learning curve for Angular is steeper than for other Frameworks, and it uses a lot of extraneous syntax for tasks that don’t require it.
 As a result, project delivery times are longer and coding time is increased.

 Some Developers integrate Application State management libraries to handle the challenges while using the React hooks.
 State Management is a platform that helps in generating communication and sharing the data component.
 The library is also compact, which makes it lighter and lively.
 For instance, Instagram makes use of React because it demands frequent updates to the user feed.

 React-based scripts can simply switch from using older to newer APIs.
 As we can see from Facebook’s interface, the APIs are rather reliable.
 Compared to Angular, updates are seamless, and migration is relatively simple.
 The major releases provide quick-changing libraries while staying neutral and stable.

 One-way communication is used by the React library.
 This method only permits changing the UI elements after changing the component’s state.
 Although the two-way method appears to be simpler, React’s one-way method is more efficient for projects requiring a lot of writing.